-Jade rollers and gua sha tools have taken the internet by storm and everyone has hopped on the lymphatic drainage train.
-Even though they are so popular, I get questions almost daily on how to use them properly, which type of stone to use, and what the difference between jade rollers and gua sha tools are.
+Facial rollers and gua sha tools have taken the internet by storm and everyone has hopped on the lymphatic drainage train.
+Even though they are so popular, I get questions almost daily on how to use them properly, which type of stone to use, and the difference between facial rollers and gua sha tools.

 When choosing a stone, educating yourself on the different energies the stones provide will be a major deciding factor.
 There is Rose Quartz, which is believed to emit energies of love and beauty, Black Obsidian, believed to channel power for the good of all, setting free negative energies, and Amethyst, which is believed to attract positive energy and rid the body of feelings of stress and anxiety.